 Removing and reducing parking requirements could create incentives to use land more efficiently for both new developments and existing infill situations.
-That said, the Planning Commission was also cognizant that on-street parking can create conflicts with thru-traffic or increase reliance on on-street parking.
+That said, the Planning Commission and City Commission were also cognizant that on-street parking can create conflicts with thru-traffic or increase reliance on on-street parking.